We’re only beginning to make games more accessible

 Games are played by more than a billion people, and games have become a $116 billion industry.
 But that doesn’t mean they are as accessible as they should be.
-I dipped into this topic in a tour of the Microsoft Inclusive Technologies Lab back in October, and I found it’s a field that is just getting started.
+I dipped into this topic on a tour of the Microsoft Inclusive Technologies Lab back in October, and I found it’s a field that is just getting started.

-At the diversity symposium at Casual Connect USA 2018 in Anaheim, California, a panel of people have thought a lot about inclusivity addressed the issue of making games more accessible.
+At the diversity symposium at Casual Connect USA 2018 in Anaheim, California, a panel of people who have thought a lot about inclusivity addressed the issue of making games more accessible.

-Hollie Figueroa, developer at KinifiGames, moderated the panel, which included included Bryce Johnson, senior designer at Xbox and a creator of Microsoft’s Inclusive Technologies Lab; Bryant Cannon, lead engineer at Oxenfree creator Night School Studio; Heidi McDonald, senior creative director at iThrive Games; and Mark Barlet, founder and executive director of the AbleGamers charity.
+Hollie Figueroa, developer at KinifiGames, moderated the panel, which included Bryce Johnson, senior designer at Xbox and a creator of Microsoft’s Inclusive Technologies Lab; Bryant Cannon, lead engineer at Oxenfree creator Night School Studio; Heidi McDonald, senior creative director at iThrive Games; and Mark Barlet, founder and executive director of the AbleGamers charity.

-At Microsoft’s tech lab is a sign that says, “When you do not intentionally, deliberately include … you will unintentionally exclude.”
-The lab, and this panel, are meant to change the perspective of game designers and challenge their assumptions about what accessibility really means.
+At Microsoft’s tech lab, a sign says, “When you do not intentionally, deliberately include … you will unintentionally exclude.”
+The lab and this panel are meant to change the perspective of game designers and challenge their assumptions about what accessibility really means.

-Here’s an edited transcript of our interview.
+Here’s an edited transcript of the panel’s conversation.

 Hollie Figueroa: This is the product of a Twitter conversation on game accessibility, game design, game difficulty, and how they all relate to each other.
-I threw out a question to my colleagues and we had some great discussion.
+I threw out a question to my colleagues, and we had some great discussion.
 I think we all learned something, and we wanted to continue that with some experts and applied knowledge.

 Bryant Cannon: I’m a lead engineer at Night School Studio.
 We released a game called Oxenfree two years ago, almost today, and we’re working on a game called Afterparty that comes out next year.